Valediction: Religious and traditional parting phrases

+Written valedictions

 Valedictions normally immediately precede the signature in written correspondence.
 The word or words used express respect, esteem, or regard for the person to whom the correspondence is directed, and the exact form used depends on a number of factors.

 In British English, valedictions have largely been replaced by the use of "Yours sincerely" or "Yours faithfully".
 "Yours sincerely" is typically employed in English when the recipient is addressed by name (e.g. "Dear John") and is known to the sender to some degree, whereas "Yours faithfully" is used when the recipient is not addressed by name (i.e., the recipient is addressed by a phrase such as "Dear Sir/Madam") or when the recipient is not known personally by the sender.

 Formal usage

 Historically, valedictions were often elaborate and formal.
 Vestiges of such formality remain in various cases.
-The examples below are subject to some variation, but generally follow the pattern described.
+The examples below are subject to some variation but generally follow the pattern described.